deanlandolt/typewise/README.md

 For example, dates have no valid infinatary instances, but something analogous to the "minimum" and "maximum" dates is a useful construct for defining date intervals.

+## Efficient compare

+For more efficient binary comparison `typewise` will try to use the `buffertools` library if available.

 ## License

 [MIT](http://deanlandolt.mit-license.org/)